kianslagter/lecture-summary/README.md

 3. [Retrieve an API key](https://aistudio.google.com/app/apikey) and update in the extension.
 4. Navigate to an Echo360 lecture page and press run.
 5. Enjoy!

+## Disclaimer

+Lecture summaries may be inaccurate or missing information due to the nature of AI used in this application